[Skip to Content]

 Richard Lounsbery Award

 Honors extraordinary scientific achievement by French and American scientists in biology and medicine.
-Presented with a $75,000 prize, proceeds to fund a lecture, and an additional $25,000 to cover expenses incurred in pursuance of research in France.
+Presented with $75,000 prize.

 Selman A. Waksman Award in Microbiology